Toshiba asks financial firms to help with UK nuclear project cost -sources

 Toshiba has not formally announced cost projections for the 3.4 gigawatt Moorside project that is part of Britain's plan to replace its ageing fleet of nuclear reactors and polluting coal plants.

-The move also comes after France's EDF (EDF.PA) secured a deal with Chinese nuclear company CGN to help it finance the Hinkley Point nuclear project, Britain's first new nuclear plant for over 20 years.

-Company sources have previously said that until two years ago Toshiba had estimated a total cost of 1.5 trillion yen ($12.4 billion) for the NuGen project.
-But industry analysts now believe the cost could be roughly double that due to higher-than-expected labor costs and stricter safety standards.
+Company sources have previously said that until two years ago Toshiba had estimated a total cost of 1.5 trillion yen ($12.4 billion).
+But industry analysts now believe the cost could be roughly double that due to higher-than-expected labour costs and stricter safety standards.

 Financing plans for the project are not due to be finalised until 2018.
 The first of the three reactors is slated to begin operations in 2024.